~ And the Word became flesh and lived among us. John 1:14

 Dearest Lord Jesus, O how wonderful you are to me—to us.
 May we be like children again for you said that we must be childlike before the Father and you called him Abba—Daddy.
-Thank you, Jesus, for my priesthood, for my home for the food on my table, for my little furry friend Shoney for the time you gave him to me, for you my readers and so much more!
+Thank you, Jesus, for my priesthood, for my home for the food on my table, for my two furry friends Shivvy and Shoney for the time you gave them to me, for you my readers and so much more!
 Please bless my friends and readers, especially those who are missing a loved one this year, or who are lonely or sick or in need in any way and those caring for them.
 We ask you this, Jesus, as always, in union with the Father and the Holy Spirit.
 Amen.

 MERRY CHRISTMAS, EVERYONE!

 Now, before you go, here is a very special Christmas music video for you.
 Click here.
 Be sure to turn up your speakers and enter full screen.